Thorough Evaluation for Ovulatory Dysfunction

 An elevated prolactin level may mean a condition known as hyperprolactinemia and a thorough evaluation of your pituitary gland to rule out a tumor as the cause.
 If a tumor is the cause, it is most likely benign, and it can be treated with medication.

-If your blood work shows that a thyroid disorder, such as hypothyroidism, your physician will likely treat you with thyroid replacement therapy.
+If your blood work reveals a thyroid disorder, such as hypothyroidism, your physician will likely treat you with thyroid replacement therapy.

 Your fertility doctor will make a diagnosis of PCOS if you have a chronic failure to ovulate and display excessive androgen production or have evidence of insulin resistance.
 Treating ovulatory dysfunction caused by PCOS involves the use of clomiphene citrate or gonadotropins, as well as metformin in patients with insulin resistance.